Boom Supersonic

 In December 2022, following a setback in Boom’s Symphony engine development when Rolls-Royce pulled out of a partnership with the company, Boom Supersonic announced a deal with Florida Turbine Technologies (FTT), a unit of Kratos Defense & Security Solutions, to design the engine.

 In January 2023, Boom Supersonic began constructing its Overture Superfactory in Greensboro, North Carolina.
 The factory is on a 62-acre campus at the Piedmont Triad International Airport.
-The structure of the Superfactory was completed ahead of schedule in September 2023 and the facility is expected to be ready to operate by the summer of 2024.
+The structure of the Superfactory was completed ahead of schedule in September 2023, and the company announced that the factory’s construction was fully complete in June 2024, after which it planned to begin “procuring and installing tooling into the Superfactory, beginning with an advanced test cell unit” which would be used to “develop manufacturing processes, optimize the flow of the assembly line, and prepare staff for Overture production. “

 Source: Boom